IsaHu-dev/Calorie-Mind/README.md

  ## Code Attribution

-  - This project includes adapted code from the "Love Sandwiches" (Code Institute) walkthrough.
-The remaining code is original and was developed independently for this project.
+  - This project uses modified code for the Google Sheets API and client setup, based on the "Love Sandwiches" walkthrough by Code Institute.
+The
+    remaining code is original and was developed independently for this project.